kdudka/predator/README.md

 several hours, depending on your network bandwidth, machine performance and the current load of the machine.
 The download step can be accelerated by selecting a closer mirror to download GCC from.
-The build step can be accelerated by giving the option '-jN' to 'make', where N is the number of CPU cores plus one (a commonly used heuristic, there exist several others).
+The build step can be accelerated by giving the option `-jN` to `make`, where N is the number of CPU cores plus one (a commonly used heuristic, there exist several others).
 But first make sure that your machine has enough resources for building GCC in parallel.